 If you’ve spotted a cockroach or two in your property, it’s a bad sign there could be many more hidden in your home or business.
 Getting rid of cockroaches is no job for an amateur; these creatures are excellent hiders, and infestations can grow to large numbers in the summer months.
 For that reason, it’s best to always contact a licensed cockroach exterminator for help when you have an infestation.

-Why Cockroach Populations Boom in the Summer in Des Moines
+Why Cockroach Populations Boom in the Summer

 Serving Central Iowa since 1989